CGM Guide

 Zone B: reads below true physiological glucose

-Most worryingly, for some systems we don’t know whether they read above, within, or below true blood glucose, because the relevant performance data aren’t publicly available, or lack depth.
+For some systems we do not know whether they read above, within, or below true blood glucose, because the relevant performance data are not publicly available or lack sufficient depth.

 Where current CGM systems sit

-We don’t think there any Zone A systems on the market, but, with the lack of transparency in data, it is possible.
+There are no known Zone A systems currently on the market, though with the lack of transparency in data, it is possible.
 All established CGM systems fall into Zone P or Zone B.

 CGM systems reading in Zone P

-DeviceManufacturerBias to Venous Blood Glucose (when above 10.0 mmol/L or 180 mg/dL)Comparator
+DeviceManufacturerBias to venous blood glucose (above 10.0 mmol/L or 180 mg/dL)Comparator

 FreeStyle Libre 2 / 2 Plus / 3 / 3 PlusAbbott+5%Venous